In this section

 In addition to a complete medical history and physical examination, diagnostic procedures for ulcers may include:

-• Upper GI (gastrointestinal) series - examination of the esophagus, stomach and duodenum (the first section of the small intestine) with an endoscope (a small, flexible tube with a light and a camera lens at the end).
+- Upper GI (gastrointestinal) series - specialized X-ray examination of the esophagus, stomach and duodenum (the first section of the small intestine).

-• Blood, stool, breath and stomach tissue tests - performed to detect the presence of H. pylori.
-Although some of the tests for H. pylori may occasionally give false-positive results or may give false-negative results in people who have recently taken antibiotics, omeprazole, or bismuth, research shows these tests can be accurate in detecting the bacteria.
+- Blood, stool, breath and stomach tissue tests - performed to detect the presence of H. pylori.
+Although some of the tests for H. pylori may occasionally give false-positive results or may give false-negative results in people who have recently taken antibiotics, omeprazole, or bismuth, research shows these tests may be helpful in detecting the bacteria.

 Treatment for stomach and duodenal ulcers: